alialsarraf/practicalAPITest/README.md

        * API: Contains all the API calls that are shown in the design document, in our case is the test guideline given to me.
        * Features: Conains all the Cucumber/Gherkin tests
        * Step_defintions: Contains the code that combines both Features and API code
+* apiTestFunction: is just a smple Javascript code running the same code uses in the feature file but it is running with CucumberJS and with minimal verification for only returning the requriments as shown in the Flux Exercise sheet